RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 Good employees are employees who know their job.
 Excellent employees are employees who know what they do not know, and continue learning.

+##Who knows better, the teacher or the student?
+The basic premise we have become accustomed to is that the specialists should teach.
+Big companies that have organized training department, tend to experts (external or internal) to provide training on topics in which they specialize.
+But what about small companies that have a smaller number of employees and limited resources?

+Gizra is technology-intensive work environment, that constantly added new tools.
+People come from all kinds of backgrounds and with different levels of knowledge on various topics.
+Therefore, it is clear that there are more than a few issues that employees know better than me, the trainer.
+This point bothered me greatly - at first I thought I should take all the responsibility on the knowledge, the trainer has to know everything about what she have to teach.
+I quickly realized that even though I really want to, I can not know everything.
+So what is most important is that what I do know, I can teach better.
+If so, it is important that I have a good training skills, but how to succeed in bridging the knowledge gaps?

+Once, when I was in Education field, before I entered the web development world, I worked in a wonderful place called The Secular Yeshiva.
+This is a place where secular people learn and take responsibility for setting their Jewish identity.
+One method, שהשאירה בי חותם, was the ancient Jewish method: Hevruta (learning with partners).
+Hevruta is learning in small groups (3-5 people), and the idea is that the group is an arena where no one has authority over knowledge.
+Learning occurs during the exchange of ideas and knowledge sharing among participants.

+Well, if knowledge is also in the workers heads, let's get it out from there and share it with everyone.
+In pedagogical world it's called Peer learning.
+In other words, students teaching each other.
+In this way people are given the opportunity to demonstrate their knowledge, the message is that everyone has a responsibility for learning and we also learn and teach.
+It's a start of creating a culture of contribution and sharing of knowledge.
+How to implement this?
+Well, I am still think about it, promising to update in the next post.